-Her expertise is individual giving.
+Her expertise is in individual giving.
 She helps clients use data to gain a clear understanding of donor behavior and their interests.
 She provides strategy for acquiring new donors, retaining loyal donors, and moving donors into more significant gifts.
 Her knowledge of direct mail, email and social media campaigns has helped non-profits build their donor pipeline.
-Her work as a major gifts officer provides her the insights and experience help identify donors, employ cultivation tactics, write proposals and confidentially solicit major gifts.
+Her work as a major gifts officer provides her the insights and experience to help identify donors, employ cultivation tactics, write proposals and confidentially solicit major gifts.
 She is adept at building partnerships with staff and volunteers to strengthen philanthropic relationships.

-She provides clients with experience coaching and cultivating boards and volunteers.
+Jessica provides clients with experience coaching and cultivating boards and volunteers.
 Her work with alumni committees during Northwestern University’s $3.75 billion campaign increased alumni participation in giving and brought significant gifts from regional alumni councils, young alumni groups, parents and reunion committees.
 In her recent work at the Evanston Public Library, she coached a volunteer fundraising committee to increase end-of-year giving by over twenty-five percent.

 “I think it’s my particular talent to translate and apply principles from fundraising powerhouses to smaller organizations and achieve comparable growth.
-Fundraising for $100 or $10,000- the tactics are the same, it’s just the number of zeros changes,” Jessica says of her diverse experience.
+Fundraising for $100 or $10,000- the tactics are the same, it’s just the number of zeros that changes,” Jessica says of her diverse experience.

 She has a bachelor of arts in Environmental Science from Antioch College and a Masters in Education Administration from Loyola University, Chicago.
 She and her husband raised a family in Evanston, where they are active in the community.
-Jessica is a board member of the Youth Job Center, Evanston and a long-time volunteer at Lurie Children’s Hospital.
+Jessica is a board member of the Youth Job Center Evanston and a long-time volunteer at Lurie Children’s Hospital.

 Jessica grew up on the beaches of Long Island and has an affinity for water.
 When she came to land-locked in Chicago she worked at the Shedd Aquarium, where part of her job was diving the Coral Reef tank.
 “I can handle sharks, a skill that has served me well in life.
 I’ve consistently clocked 3 miles of swimming (usually the pool) every week for the past 35 years…. that’s like swimming from Chicago to LA and back.”